Kir-Antipov/packed-inventory/README.md

                 .useSyncData(GenericContainerTooltipSyncData::of)
                 .tooltipData((stack, context, syncData) -> GenericContainerTooltipData.of(syncData.getInventory()))
                 .build()

             Items.ENDER_CHEST
         );
     }
 }
 ```

-After specifying that our `TooltipProvider` needs `TooltipSyncData` *(in this case I use predefined `GenericContainerTooltipSyncData`, because we only care about ender chest's inventory)*, we are able to use it in the consequential calls to `tooltipData`, `tooltipText`, etc. We will talk about `TooltipSyncData` a little bit later, at the moment just pretend that everything just works.
+After specifying that our `TooltipProvider` needs `TooltipSyncData` *(in this case, I use the predefined `GenericContainerTooltipSyncData` because we only care about the ender chest's inventory)*, we can use it in the subsequent calls to `tooltipData`, `tooltipText`, etc. We'll delve into `TooltipSyncData` a bit later; for now, let's assume that everything just works.

-Note, that we override ender chest's `TooltipData` with `GenericContainerTooltipData`.
-In case you are not familiar with vanilla treatment of these things, if an item has a `TooltipData`, Minecraft will look for a corresponding `TooltipComponent`, which allows you to render everything you want inside of a tooltip. `GenericContainerTooltipData` is provided by the API, so you don't need to worry about supplying the game with a tooltip component for it, but if you want to use custom tooltip data, you need to register a tooltip component manually via Fabric API like so:
+Note that we override the ender chest's `TooltipData` with `GenericContainerTooltipData`.
+If you're not familiar with the vanilla treatment of this sort of things, when an item provides a `TooltipData`, Minecraft looks for a corresponding `TooltipComponent`.
+This component allows you to render anything you want inside a tooltip. `GenericContainerTooltipData` is provided by the API, so you don't need to worry about supplying the game with a tooltip component for it.
+However, if you want to use custom tooltip data, you'll need to register a tooltip component manually through Fabric API, like so:

 ```java
 TooltipComponentCallback.EVENT.register(tooltipData -> {